pastoriomarco/sdg_training_custom/README.md

 Materials
 ---------
 The generator can assign materials in two ways:
 - Local USD materials: Provide one or more directories of USD material files via repeated `--materials_dir` flags.
-The script looks for a few common metal materials by filename: `Aluminum_Brushed.Material.usd`, `Stainless_Steel_Shiny_Smudged.Material.usd`, `Steel_Carbon.Material.usd`, `Stainless_Steel_Cast_Shiny.Material.usd`.
+The generator now scans all `.usd` files (recursively) in each directory and imports every `UsdShade.Material` prim it finds.
+Material prim names are sanitized (invalid characters replaced, prefixed if starting with a digit) to produce valid stage paths.
 - Online MDL materials: A small set of MDL URLs are created and imported if reachable (requires network access).
 Both sources are combined, then one material is randomly bound to each model target once (constant during the run).

 Tip: with `custom_datagen_convert_yolov8.sh` you can pass multiple material directories as a colon-separated env var: